 As part of the EIA an assessment has been undertaken of the impacts of the proposal on the land use.
-The agricultural land affected (7.5ha) has been assessed as good or moderate in terms of its agricultural land quality.
+The agricultural land affected (2.6ha) has been assessed as good or moderate in terms of its agricultural land quality.
 A soil survey has been carried out and data on farming practices collated.
-The site forms part of a 162ha farm holding of which 7.5 is proposed to be used for the development - approximately 1.5%.
+The site forms part of a 275ha farm holding of which 2.6 is proposed to be used for the development - approximately 0.9%.
 The land is grassland grazed by milking cattle, produces hay crops for sale, dairy replacements and beef are reared and used for winter grazing by sheep.
-The land lost to the site would be replaced by an additional 8ha of rented land.
-Approximately 1.5ha is classed as good quality (Class 3a) with approximately 1.1 ha moderate quality (Class 3b).
+Approximately 0.02ha is classed as good quality (Class 3a) with approximately 2.58ha moderate quality (Class 3b).